Tag Archive for: oregon seed council

 MEET KAILEE

 Kailee Macy is from Culver, Oregon.
-She will be entering my sophomore year at Oklahoma State University this fall and is majoring in Agricultural Communications with a minor in agronomy.
+She will be entering her sophomore year at Oklahoma State University this fall and is majoring in Agricultural Communications with a minor in agronomy.

 Kailee is fourth generation on her family’s farm and a seventh generation Oregon agriculturalist.